Learn about the possession of a .50 BMG in California here.

 PC 30610 charges do not automatically result in a conviction here in California.
 In fact, you can work with a Los Angeles criminal defense lawyer to build a strong defense right away.
 A lawyer can review the specific facts of your case and then work to show that:

-You Were Exempt from PC 30610 Charges
+You Were Exempt From PC 30610 Charges

-Ask a Lawyer for Help with Penal Code 30610 Charges
+Ask a Lawyer for Help With Penal Code 30610 Charges